 This form language, beyond the semantic aspect, is a design tool for meeting functional requirements and conditions of spatial comfort and building physics, creates a wide range of possibilities for connection with urban orientation and public spaces within its non-directional form generation.

 The fluid morph of building surface serves for purposes such as involving public space to interior, meeting and organizing pedestrian and vehicle movement and creating in-between spaces.
 The functions on the ground floor of the building provide continuum and interaction between public outdoor spaces and indoor spaces.
-The people in public space between the PAM and RSM are directly faced with the scientific, technologic and innovative mission of the museum.
+The people in public space between the PAM and RAIM are directly faced with the scientific, technologic and innovative mission of the museum.

-The design proposal for the Robot Science Museum is focused on developing an architectural language through the use of contemporary fabrication technologies and robotic construction methodologies.
+The design proposal for the Robot & AI Museum is focused on developing an architectural language through the use of contemporary fabrication technologies and robotic construction methodologies.
 These design and construction methodologies ideally would allow a rich exchange of relations between its robots in construction, robots in service, robots exhibited and their visitors.
 Such as a team of robots will assemble the museum's curved metal facade, while saving time and money.
 Led by building information modeling (BIM) system, they will mold, assemble, weld and polish the metal plates.
 Another team of robots will 3D print concrete for the surrounding landscape.

 A city official said, "In order to maximize the convenience of the users, we will set up a planning team and a management consulting team in advance to reflect opinions in the design and construction process during the period of the architectural design plan.”

-The new Robot Museum is expected to start its first exhibition on site in early 2020 and is expected to be completed with the official opening slated for late 2022.
+The new Robot & AI Museum is expected to start its first exhibition on site in early 2020 and is expected to be completed with the official opening slated for late 2022.
 After the opening, it operates as a branch system of the Seoul Metropolitan Museum.